 - MPV or van transport

 - Pick up and drop off anywhere in Penang during your tour!

 - Fully customize-able Penang itinerary from morning to evening

 Read more: Best Time To Visit Penang: When Not To Go & Special Events To Look Out For

-Of course, if you’re staying in Green Town, you can always get a taxi or Grab to drop you off at the Air Itam station to take the funicular!
+Of course, if you’re staying in Green Town, you can always get a taxi or Grab (use the code GRAB2PGHILL for RM5 off) to drop you off at the Penang Hill Lower Station in Ayer Itam to take the funicular!

 If you’re driving your own car, there is covered paid parking at the lower station but it is often full on weekends and other busy periods!